Hugo Drax: Film biography

 In the 1979 film adaptation Moonraker, Hugo Drax (Michael Lonsdale) is a lavish French-German billionaire who owns Drax Industries, a private company which constructs Space Shuttles for NASA.
 Though Drax lives in California, he resides in a fully authentic French chateau that was disassembled at its original site, transported to the United States, and rebuilt stone by stone.
 Drax also supposedly owns the Eiffel Tower, but has not been able to secure a permit from the French government to export it out of the country.
 He is an accomplished pianist, playing Frédéric Chopin's "Raindrop" Prelude on his grand piano for his guests.

-James Bond (Roger Moore) follows a trail around the world to investigate the theft of a space shuttle that Drax had loaned to the UK.
-He begins his investigation in California at Drax Industries, and follows it to Italy, then to Brazil, then into space.
+James Bond (Roger Moore) follows a trail around the world to investigate the theft of a space shuttle the kind of Drax had built, as shown in the movie´s pre-credits sequence.
+He begins his investigation in California at Drax Industries, and follows it to Italy, then to Brazil, then into outer space.

-Drax reveals that he seeks to destroy the entire human race except for a small group of carefully selected humans, both male and female, that would leave Earth on six shuttles and have sanctuary on a space station in orbit over Earth.
-Using chemical weapons created by Drax's scientists—derived from the toxin of a rare South American plant, the Black Orchid—at an installation in Italy, he would wipe out the remainder of humanity.
+Along the film, Drax reveals he seeks to destroy the entire human race except for a small group of carefully selected humans, both male and female, that would leave Earth on six shuttles and have sanctuary on a space station in orbit over Earth.
+As one of these six shuttles suffered delays, Drax decide the shuttle theft by himself.
+Using chemical weapons created by Drax's scientists —derived from the toxin of a rare South American plant, the Black Orchid— at an installation in Italy, he would wipe out the remainder of humanity.
 The biological agents were to be dispersed around the Earth from a series of 50 strategically placed globes, each containing enough toxin to kill 100 million people.
 After a period of time, when the chemical agents had become harmless, Drax and his master race would return to Earth to reinhabit the planet.

 Bond obtains a sample of the chemical agent at the location in Italy.
 It leads him to a remote part of Brazil, where he finds Drax's shuttle-launch facility in an ancient civilization's shrine.

 Bond and his companion, CIA agent Dr. Holly Goodhead (Lois Chiles), commandeer one of Drax's space shuttles and blast off to his orbiting space station.
 Bond persuades Drax's henchman Jaws (Richard Kiel) to switch allegiances by getting Drax to reveal that Jaws and his girlfriend Dolly (Blanche Ravalec) will be exterminated as "inferiors".
-A team of marines sent by the U.S. government invade the space station, resulting in a laser battle in which Drax's "master race" are all killed.
+A team of space soldiers sent by the U.S. government invade the space station, resulting in a laser battle in which Drax's "master race" are all killed.
 Bond then corners Drax in the station's airlock, shoots him with a cyanide-tipped dart, and ejects him into space.
+Finally, Bond and Holly boards one of the Shuttles, to pursuit and destroy a few toxin globes that were already fired, thus saving the world from them.